apache/spark/docs/cloud-integration.md

 ```
 spark.hadoop.mapreduce.fileoutputcommitter.algorithm.version 2
 spark.hadoop.mapreduce.fileoutputcommitter.cleanup-failures.ignored true
-spark.speculation false
 ```

-This uses the "version 2" algorithm for committing files, which does less renaming than the "version 1" algorithm.
+This uses the "version 2" algorithm for committing files, which does less renaming than the "version 1" algorithm, though as it still uses `rename()` to commit files, it is still unsafe to use in some environments.
-Speculative execution is disabled to reduce the risk of invalid output —but it may not eliminate it.

-Bear in mind that storing temporary files can run up charges; Delete directories called `"_temporary"` on a regular basis to avoid this.
+Bear in mind that storing temporary files can run up charges; delete directories called `"_temporary"` on a regular basis to avoid this.

 ### Parquet I/O Settings